The library(socket)

 also supported by the MS-Windows winsock API.
 SWI-Prolog

-applications that wish to communicate with multiple sources have three
+applications that wish to communicate with multiple sources have two

 options: